Matthew-Jemielity/ionize/README.txt

+This project is a work in progress, missing makefiles and a lot of infrastrucucture.

 In this project:
 - plasma is a library to be used by clients,
 - ionized is daemon responsible for memory management, implementing circular buffers.